How to Compress JPG Files: The 2026 Guide to Faster Loading and High Quality

 - Open your JPG in the Windows Photos app.

-- Click the three dots (…) and select Resize image.
+- Click the three-dot menu and select Resize image.

-- Adjust the Quality slider.
-As TinyIMG points out, lowering this slider directly reduces the file size.
+- Adjust the Quality slider to reduce file size.

 - Save the new version.
-You can also use Windows Paint to resize by percentage or pixels via the “Resize” button.
+Windows Paint also offers percentage-based and pixel-based resizing via the “Resize” button.

 - Open the image in Mac Preview.

-- Go to Tools > Adjust Size to change the dimensions.
+- Navigate to Tools > Adjust Size to change dimensions.

-- Move the Quality slider to see the predicted file size change in real-time.
+- Move the Quality slider to see the predicted file size update in real-time.

 Stripping EXIF Metadata

-A surprising amount of a JPG’s size comes from EXIF metadata—hidden info like camera settings, GPS location, and timestamps.
-Tools like ImageOptim for Mac or the settings within ShortPixel let you strip this data.
-You can save extra kilobytes without changing a single pixel of the actual image.
+A significant portion of a JPG’s file size comes from EXIF metadata — hidden information including camera settings, GPS location, and timestamps.
+Tools like ImageOptim for Mac or the settings within ShortPixel strip this data, saving additional kilobytes without modifying a single pixel of the actual image.

 Beyond JPEG: Should You Use WebP or AVIF in 2026?

-JPG is still the universal standard, but newer formats are much more efficient for the modern web.
+JPG remains the universal standard, but newer formats deliver substantially better efficiency for modern web applications.

-Switching to these formats helps your Core Web Vitals, specifically the Largest Contentful Paint (LCP) score.
-To keep things 100% compatible in 2026, developers often use the <picture> element to serve AVIF to modern browsers while keeping a JPG fallback for older ones.
+Switching to these formats directly improves Core Web Vitals, specifically the Largest Contentful Paint (LCP) score.
+For full compatibility in 2026, developers use the picture element to serve AVIF to modern browsers with a JPG fallback.

 The Science of Lossy Compression and Generation Loss

-The DCT process breaks image data down into frequency components.
-The “lossy” part happens during quantization, where the algorithm throws away high-frequency details that our eyes aren’t good at seeing.
-GWAA notes that your quality setting (1-100) is what controls these quantization tables.
+Understanding compression mechanics leads to better results.
+JPEG uses the Discrete Cosine Transform (DCT) process, which breaks image data into frequency components.
+The “lossy” operation occurs during quantization, where the algorithm discards high-frequency details that human vision cannot easily detect.
+GWAA notes that your quality setting (1-100) directly controls these quantization tables.

 Conclusion

-Mastering JPG compression in 2026 is all about balancing dimensions with modern lossy algorithms.
-By sticking to the 75-85% quality range, resizing for your specific display needs, and stripping out hidden EXIF metadata, you can keep your site fast without sacrificing quality.
+Mastering JPG compression in 2026 requires balancing dimensions with modern lossy algorithms.
+By maintaining the 75-85% quality range, resizing for your specific display requirements, and stripping hidden EXIF metadata, you can achieve fast-loading pages without sacrificing visual quality.

-For the best results, resize your image first, then use a tool like TinyIMG or ShortPixel to handle the final compression and format conversion before you upload.
+Recommended workflow: Resize first, then use a tool like TinyIMG or ShortPixel for final compression and format conversion before uploading.

 FAQ